usingMaths.com

 Step 1:

-Starting with 2, find the first factor of the number of interest - this factor will definitely be a prime.
+Starting with 2, find the first factor of the target number - this factor will definitely be a prime.

 Store this factor away.